Marcus Ulpius Traianus

 The internal policy pursued by Trajan was characterized by exceptionally good cooperation with the Senate, as evidenced by the title given to him while strengthening his own power.
 In later times, the following formula was addressed to the newly elected emperor: “Be happier than August, better than Trajan” (Sis felicior Augusto, melior Traiano).

-The emperor also took care of the development of the province (expansion of the road network, construction of new aqueducts and water reservoirs, establishing new cities), often communicating with the governors.
+The emperor also took care of the development of the province (expansion of the road network, construction of new aqueducts and water reservoirs, and establishment of new cities), often communicating with the governors.
 The letters of the governor of Bithynia, the aforementioned Pliny the Younger, have survived to our times.
 It is he who in his Panegyric emphasizes the virtues of the ruler, telling how people crowded the streets to see and touch Trajan, expecting benefits or miracles.
 This is how the myth of Trajan was born, a ruler who was modelled on by many of his successors.
 In fact, he was a cordial and open man, though not avoiding alcohol, with a strong head, who was able to listen, and when analyzing his correspondence, you can see “with the naked eye” the emperor’s sense and distance.

-Trajan won over the people by generosity (cash benefits, organization of games, development of the alimony system introduced by Nerva).
+Trajan won over the people by generosity (cash benefits, organization of games, and development of the alimony system introduced by Nerva).
 Thanks to the gold and the riches obtained in Dacia, he managed to overcome the crisis of the state and make the necessary investments.

 Trajan also became famous for many builders’ initiatives, which were mainly implemented by the aforementioned Apollodorus of Damascus brought from Syria.
 He expanded and modernized the Circus Maximus.
 He also built a new forum for the Romans – Trajan’s Forum and modernized the ports of Ostia, Ancona and Centumcellae.
 His achievements also include: Trajan’s thermal baths, Trajan’s Bridge (lower Danube in Serbia), Alcántara Bridge and Alconétar Bridge (both in Spain).
 During his reign, Rome became the most wonderful metropolis in the world.